D3Brooksster/reactlyve-backend/README.md

 `/api/webhooks/cloudinary` endpoint receives these callbacks and updates the database once moderation is complete.

+When running in development mode, both upload requests and incoming webhook payloads are printed to the console so you can verify Cloudinary is attempting to reach the backend.

 Database changes required for these features are located in the `migrations` folder and include additional moderation columns and indexes.